jenkinsci/artifact-manager-s3-plugin/README.md

 See the [troubleshooting section](#troubleshooting) for more details about the reported error.

 ![](images/validation-success.png)

+Finally the "Create S3 Bucket from configuration" button allow you to create the bucket if it does not exist and the AWS credentials configured have permission to create a S3 Bucket.

 # How to use  Artifact Manager on S3 plugin